BassT23/Proxmox/README.md

 ```
 bash <(curl -s https://raw.githubusercontent.com/BassT23/Proxmox/master/install.sh)
 ```

+## Usage:
+ - If you want to run the updater globally for all nodes/lxc/vm only run `update`
+ - If you want to update only one specific lxc/vm run `update <ID>`

 ## Cluster-Mode preparation:
 **!
 For Cluster Installation, you only need to install on one Host !**